mastercomfig/tf2-patches/README.md

 * `cl_hud_playerclass_playermodel_lod`: Controls LOD for the player model preview in the HUD
 * `g_ragdoll_fadespeed`, `g_ragdoll_lvfadespeed`: Controls how fast ragdolls fade (lv is for low violence mode)
 * `cl_particle_retire_cost`: Unlocked from base TF2, set to `0.0001` to force lower quality particles
+* `r_force_fastpath 1`: Forces shader fast paths for higher GPU performance.
+* `tf_weaponspread_continuous_seed`: If set to >-1, the base seed for fixed recoil spread for continuo us single bullet fire weapons.
+* `tf_weaponspread_continuous_seed_multishot`: If set to >-1, the base seed for fixed recoil spread for continuous multi-bullet fire weapons like the Minigun.

 **Launch options:**